 Finally, at about 780m (250m below the summit) we give up.
 The sides of our jackets exposed to the wind has a thick layer of ice, and I discover my camera lens is frozen solid.
 Visibility is less than 100m and taking into account the wind-chill factor, it’s well below zero degrees Celsius.
 Having been initially thwarted by a few small waves, we’re now defeated by the Arctic weather.

 We now turn around and head back down the narrow ridge.
 It’s been a lesson in how quickly the weather can change, and what Svalbard can be like in a storm.
+(The hike we’ve done has been about 8km return – the distance to the Nordenskioldfjellet is about 11km return.)

 And, with the weather clearing as we reach the bottom, we’ve got time left to do some kayaking on Adventfjord…